Mah-Hen/449-TakeThatProject/README.md

 # 449-TakeThat-Prj
 Hello!
 Welcome to the second installation of MSMU's CMSCI 449 (Intro to AI) project.
-Here we are using two types of searches to pit computer against computer in this game.
+Here we are using two types of searches in this project.
 Read below for me details:

 For this project, you will write a program to play the game Take That!
 The game is played by two players on a board of size N by N. Each space has a number in the range from -25 to 75.
 The first player is called the row player, and the second is called the column player.
 At the start, a random row of the board is selected.